 The dash is also used instead of a colon when wanting to dramatically emphasize the following words and phrases.
 Additionally, you can use dashes in order to add some element of surprise in the sentence.

 The main difference between these two lies in the sentence parts-word parts difference.
 The dashes are usually used to set off sentence parts, while the hyphens are used to join words.

 Split infinitives are not forbidden, but you should try to avoid them when writing.
 In some cases, the sentence needs to be split in order to sound better, but in many cases split infinitives sound bad.

 When writing, you should always make sure that every referent you use is clear.
 The reader of your writing must be aware of which point of the text you are referring to.
 Using ‘he’, ‘she’, ‘this part’ or ‘it’ must clearly refer to a person, point or a thing so that the reader does not have to wonder what you are referring to.

 The English language uses capital letters for proper names, but we still do not use capital m for ‘mom’.
 Why is this?
-Well, mom is actually a title of a person and not a proper name.
+Well, mom is actually the title of a person and not a proper name.

-The same thing applies for things that usually use capital letters, such as ‘university’.
+The same thing applies to things that usually use capital letters, such as ‘university’.
 When you are speaking of the particular university you are studying in or were studying in, you do not need to use a capital letter.
 However, if you are speaking of a specific university by its name, you do.

 The Vague Use of ‘This’